Bregman-Wasserstein divergence: geometry and applications: Primal and dual displacement interpolations

-is a dual displacement interpolation expressed under the primal coordinate system.
-Thus the dual displacement interpolation corresponds to interpolation of $c$-convex potentials.
-Similarly, by considering the dual cost function $c^*(x, y) = {\bf B}_{\Omega}(y, x)$ and using the self-dual representation, we see that the primal displacement interpolation corresponds to interpolations of $c^*$-convex potentials.
+Comparing \eqref{eqn:ut.cgradient} and \eqref{eqn:dual.generalized.geodesic}, we see that for a given $\mu_0^{\X} \in \mathcal{P}(\X)$, the pushforward $\mu_t^{\X} = (T_t)_{\#} \mu_0^{\X}$, $0 \leq t \leq 1$, is a dual displacement interpolation under the primal representation.
+Thus, the dual displacement interpolation corresponds to interpolation of $c$-convex potentials.
+Similarly, by considering the dual cost function $c^*(x, y) = {\bf B}_{\Omega}(y, x)$, we see that the primal displacement interpolation corresponds to interpolations of $c^*$-convex potentials.